beautifultools/mongo-cluster/README.md

 ## Description

 This is a docker image and compose files for mongo db cluster.
 It is started because it took so long time to configure mongo db cluster using mongo db offical image.

 ## Structure

 - docker
   - mongo-js
-    Javascript files for setting config and loading data
+    Javascript files for setting config and loading data.
   - security
     Keyfile for mongodb secure mode. this keyfile should be changed to your own file on production.
   - shell
-    shell scripts for preparing and starting mongodb cluster
+    shell scripts for preparing and starting mongodb cluster.
   - main.sh
     main shell script for running mongo db deamon.
 - docker-compose
   - one-network
     a compose file for one host(local machine..) and docker swarm.
   - separated-network
     compose files for multi hosts.
 - util
-  util scripts
+  - util scripts

 ## How to Start